-Not all traders make money trading; this is due to common trading mistakes like the ones I discussed in a previous post about trading mistakes.
+Not all traders make money trading; this is due to common trading mistakes you can easily avoid.

-In this post, I will be sharing with you how to make more money trading options in 2023.
+In this ultimate trading guide, I'll share with you exactly how to make money trading options.

-Before we proceed, I want to clarify that no matter who you choose to learn from, BestStockStrategy.com, Option Alpha or Tastytrade (both of which have, in my opinion, an inferior strategy), selling option premium is the only way that you can earn consistent and predictable money in the stock market (besides, perhaps, buying an SPY index and selling covered calls against it).
+Before we proceed, I want to clarify that no matter who you choose to learn from, selling option premium is the best way that you can earn consistent and predictable money in the stock market

-As long as you are selling option premium, you can earn a lot of money and learn the most successful options strategy.
+Combining long options while selling option premium can earn you a lot of money and it's the most successful options strategy.

-However, you need to ensure that you're disciplined and not greedy (like OptionSellers.com).
+However, you need to ensure that you're disciplined and not greedy (like OptionSellers, for example).

-But, if you are trying to day trade, make money trading penny stocks, using technical analysis, or trading forex, then I don't believe that you're a trader, instead you're a fraud victim and a gambler.
+But, if you are trying to day trade, trade penny stocks (using technical analysis) or trading forex, then it's highly unlikely that you'll be a profitable trader.

 Make Money with Trading (Key Points)

-• You need to learn valuable skills in order to make money trading options
+- - You need to be disciplined, learn valuable skills and make good decisions in order to make money trading options.

-• You need to mitigate risk and have the largest safety net possible when trading
+- - You need to mitigate risk and have the largest safety net possible when trading by selling OTM options.

-• When you sell puts or calls on underlyings that are at price extremes, you are giving yourself an advantage by having a large safety net (and you also collect a lot of premium)
+- - When you sell puts or calls on securities that are at price extremes, you are giving yourself an advantage by having a large safety net (and you also collect a lot of premium).

-• It's very important to buy options during market extremes
+- - It's very important to buy options during market extremes to hedge tail risk (and participate in the upside potential).

 How to Make Money Trading When the Market is Down & Entering a Bear Market

-It is best to sell calls to make money trading during a bear market.
+While it's best to prepare for a bear market during a bull market (by purchasing puts), you can also sell calls to make money trading during a bear market.

-You ALWAYS want to open new trades at opportune times (meaning sell puts when the underlying has fallen and sell calls when the undelrying has risen).
+You ALWAYS want to open new trades at opportune times (meaning sell puts when the security has fallen and sell calls when the underlying has risen).

 Selling calls will permit you to make money trading when the market is extremely volatile.